Adjusted Expected Improvement for Cumulative Regret Minimization in Noisy Bayesian Optimization: The Expected Improvement-Cost (EIC) algorithm

 \section{The Expected Improvement-Cost (EIC) algorithm}

 In this section we describe in detail our expected improvement-cost (EIC) algorithm.
 We first introduce in Section \ref{subsection:initialization} an experiment scheme for choosing the initial design points.
 This scheme is to ensure that the initial GP model fit is good so that the posterior variance is not too large uniformly over the entire domain.
-It is also useful in providing a necessary condition to show that our EIC algorithm is near optimal in theory.
 Next, we discuss in Section \ref{subsection:acquisition} how the incumbent function of EI should be selected in the setting of noisy BO, i.e., when the observations are corrupted by homogenous noises.
 The EI has a built-in mechanism to trade-off between sampling points with high expected value (posterior mean) versus high uncertainty (posterior variance), which is a desirable property under the cumulative regret objective.
 However, the EI acquisition function, as it was originally designed, only quantifies the potential upside of evaluating a point and overlooks the potential downside.
 Under the objective of cumulative regret, it is important to also account for the potential downside of evaluating a point, because the value of the objective function in every iteration contributes to the performance measure (i.e., the cumulative regret).
 Hence, this requires the algorithm to be more conservative than under the simple regret objective.
 To this end, in Section \ref{subsection:eic:algorithm}, we propose to quantify this potential downside using an \emph{evaluation cost} function, which helps determine whether our EIC algorithm should evaluate existing good points or explore new points.